Biomechanics of Wearable Assistive Devices

 Nature of Supervision:

 Due to the open-ended nature of research it is very different than typical academic courses.
 You will not be told exactly what to do each day, but you are expected to be self-driven, sustain progress on your project and incorporate feedback from Prof. Zelik and the PhD students in the lab.
 You will be responsible for your own sub-project, but you will also work in a collaborative environment with other undergraduate and graduate students, and you will likely assist with other experiments in lab.
-You will meet with Prof. Zelik at least once per week, and you will participate in our weekly lab meetings.
+You will participate in weekly lab meetings with Prof. Zelik and other members of the team.
 The purpose of lab meeting is to have an inclusive discussion about ongoing research and design projects, to share ideas, disseminate lab information, practice communication skills, cultivate critical thinking and learning, practice team problem-solving and maximize the success of all projects by combining the diverse skills/experience of all lab members (both graduate and undergraduate).
 You are not expected to have field-specific research knowledge when you enter the lab, but you are expected to be independent, resourceful, curious and to learn what you need to know for your project.
 For additional details on the undergraduate research experience and expectations please visit our lab website: my.vanderbilt.edu/batlab/joining/

 A Brief Research Plan (period is for 10 weeks):